Tuesday 1 April 1941

 Iraq: Raschid Ali al-Gaylani and his military conspirators, known as the "Brethren of the Golden Squares," seize power.
 Ali initially announces that he is the Chief of the National Defence Government, then becomes Prime Minister.
-This is in part due to German support and funding, while regent 'Abd al-Ilah of Hejaz moves on from the British gunboat where he taken refuge to Amman, Jordan.
+This is in part due to German support and funding, while Regent 'Abd al-Ilah of Hejaz moves on from the British gunboat where he has taken refuge to Amman, Jordan.
 The Germans have great hopes to use the uprising as a way to undermine British power throughout the Middle East.
-The British, meanwhile, have a large air base at Habbaniya and don't intend to leave.
-Thus, the stage is set for an epic clash in an unexpected theater operations.
+The British, meanwhile, have a large airbase at Habbaniya and don't intend to leave.
+Thus, the stage is set for an epic clash in unexpected theater operations.

 |A Plymouth advertisement, April 1941.|

 Japan: Rice is rationed.
 While Japan is not at war, it greatly depends upon fertilizers based upon phosphate.
 The German raider Komet attack on Nauru of 27 December 1940 crippled phosphate exports upon which Japan greatly relied.
 Even though shipments have resumed recently, they are at greatly reduced levels.
 Japan thus has run short of fertilizer, which has strained its relations with Germany.

 China: The Japanese 11th Army continues withdrawing under pressure after the Battle of Shangkao.
 The Chinese recover Kaoan and Hsiangfukuan.

 American Homefront: The Ford Motor Company has fired several union members at its River Rouge plant in Michigan.
 The other workers go out on strike.